DibyaniDebasmita/Elevator-Java/README.md

  elevator : instance of the elevator class.
  totalFloors: The no of floors in the building.

+## Future Improvements

+*Multiple elevator*-Add support for multiple elevator.
+*Elevator capacity*-Add constraints on the number of passengers or weight limit for each trip.

 ## Author

 Dibyani Debasmita Behera